 For each fit, the value of the $C$ parameters are determined by the standard minimum $\chi^2$ fitting method, with each pixel weighted by the inverse square of the per-pixel error output by the spectroscopic pipeline.
 This method can yield negative, unphysical values of $C_K$ or $C_A$.
 There are other classes of fitting method that can constrain parameters to be positive-definite.
 However, considering the ease of implementation and the fast computational speed (especially since we need to run this process on the whole SDSS and BOSS spectroscopic database, consisting of more than 2 million spectra), we use this simple $\chi^2$ fit and tolerate this issue.
 This is not a problem since visual inspection (see below) is done at the end to ensure the quality of all fits anyway.
 Generally, it is also found that the polynomial component is usually small compared to the ``K'' and ``A'' components, thus the spectra are typically well represented by a linear combination of the two spectral templates.

-For each redshift, we use the difference in $\chi^2$ values of the two models, $\Delta\chi^2 = \chi^2_{\mathrm{Model2}} - \chi^2_{\mathrm{Model1}}$, as indicator of a good template fit. $\Delta\chi^2$ indicates how much better the fit is for the model with templates included, compared to the pure polynomial model.
-A large value of $\chi^2$ could only happen if at least one of the ``K'' or ``A'' template is a good representation of the spectrum at that redshift.
+For each redshift, we use the difference in $\chi^2$ values of the two models, $\Delta\chi^2 = \chi^2_{\mathrm{Model2}} - \chi^2_{\mathrm{Model1}}$, as an indicator of a good template fit. $\Delta\chi^2$ indicates how much better the fit is for the model with templates included, compared to the pure polynomial model.
+A large value of $\Delta\chi^2$ could only happen if at least one of the ``K'' or ``A'' template is a good representation of the spectrum at that redshift.
 We take the redshift with the maximum value of $\Delta\chi^2$ as the true redshift of the object.

-For true post-starburst galaxies we found that the value of $\Delta\chi^2$ is at least around 40-50 (much larger than $\Delta\chi^2\sim2$ expected by increaing the number of parameters by 2), and up to few thousands for objects with strong post-starburst features with good signal-to-noise ratio.
-Values of $\Delta\chi^2$ lower than this are usually associated with low signal-to-noise spectra and it is usually unclear whether the spectral features are actually detected, therefore they are removed in the visual inspection process.
+For true post-starburst galaxies we found that the value of $\Delta\chi^2$ is at least around 40-50 (much larger than $\Delta\chi^2\sim2$ expected by increasing the number of parameters by 2), and up to a few thousand for objects with strong post-starburst features with good signal-to-noise ratio.
+Values of $\Delta\chi^2$ lower than this are usually associated with low signal-to-noise spectra and it is usually unclear whether the post-starburst spectral features are actually detected, therefore they are removed in the visual inspection process.